michael2012z/BitBible/markdown/KJV/files/Num.md

 48. And they departed from the mountains of Abarim, and pitched in the plains of Moab by Jordan near Jericho.

-49. And they pitched by Jordan, from Beth–jesimoth even unto Abel–shittim in the plains of Moab.Abel–shittim: or, the plains of Shittim
+49. And they pitched by Jordan, from Beth–jesimoth even unto Abel–shittim in the plains of Moab.

 50. And the Lord spake unto Moses in the plains of Moab by Jordan near Jericho, saying,